larkforsure/CarND-Capstone/README.md

 The car can handle wrapping the starting point problem, even with Waypoints missing between the start and the end

+PS.
+The reason the car doesn't stop precisly is also due to my lag gear, the instability forced me to leave some margin.
+Also the margin would lead the car to miss the lights change if too close.
+If had a GPU gear, you might try to increase the rospy.Rate, shorten the slowdown_dist, tune the PID parameters.
+It can stop precisly with these.
+But the attempt to handle system lag was also interesting, at least for me :)

 ### End of Some Words